 Change the engine oil after the first 25 hours of operation, then after every 50 hours.
 The boat must be removed from the water to use the quick oil drain system.
 There is a drain hose attached to the bottom of the oil pan with a small plug screwed into the loose end of the hose.
-Remove the drain plug at the transom and put the end of the drain hose through the drain hole.
+Remove the drain plug (T-handle) (A), located in the bilge area, and put the end of the drain hose through the drain hole.